 Warehouse shuttle systems are a warehouse automation solution typically used in conjunction with pallet racking to automate the transport of pallets from one end of a rack to the other.
-In this post, we’ll discuss warehouse shuttle systems, how they work, their benefits, disadvantages and alternatives.
+In this post, we’ll discuss warehouse shuttle systems, its definition, how they work, their benefits, disadvantages and alternatives.

 Definition of a warehouse shuttle system

-A warehouse shuttle system is a mobile cart that “shuttles” (i.e., transports) items in pallet racking.
+A warehouse shuttle system is a mobile cart that “shuttles” (i.e., transports) items in automated pallet racking.
 It’s used to store and retrieve stock totes, trays or cases in storage buffer.
 These shuttle systems are invaluable in warehouses that use goods-to-picker methodology and have high-density racking.
 They travel the depth of your racking to pick up or deposit pallets at either end of the racking structure.

 They are ideal for warehouses with lower SKU counts and high throughput — which means frequent loading and unloading of a large number of pallets per storage unit.
 They speed up the circulation of outgoing (orders) and incoming (replenishment) goods and make it easier to manage racks with deep storage buffers.